 “Monitoring and scheduling backups becomes so easy with the help of its (Acronis) unique, intuitive web-based management console. … It is easy to deploy as well.
 We were looking for a product which can permanently guarantee security and also keep the data secure. … As our team is all over the world, with the help of this tool, we can manage and keep track of backup remotely and very effectively.” –User in a data and analytics role, Acronis Cyber Protect review at Gartner Peer Insights

 How to buy enterprise backup software

-Choosing the right backup solution requires knowing exactly what data you have and what data protection you need.
-The following questions are a few of the most important to ask when searching for backup software:
+Choosing the right backup software requires knowing exactly what data you have and what data protection you need.
+Ask the following questions when searching for backup software:

-- Is disaster recovery an essential feature for your business?
-If you have any important data, the answer to this is certainly yes, but if you’re debating, then choose a solution that offers good DR. This also includes looking at recovery times and the number of locations in which the data will be stored.
+- Is disaster recovery being fully addressed by your business?
+If your DR solution could be enhanced, then choose a backup software that offers good DR features.
+This also includes looking at recovery times and the number of locations in which the data will be stored.

 - How much do you want to manage your own backup?
 Do you want a user panel or interface through which you control much of the data and processes, or would you prefer a more hands-off approach?
 Many backup and recovery software providers offer self-management solutions, but the level of oversight you’re looking for will affect which solutions are a better fit.